 E2.1: Coordination with Local Municipalities on Flood Communication

-- The draft of the updated SFC EAP was sent to the City of Palo Alto and the SFC MAC in June for their reference and as an opportunity to provide Valley Water input.
-It’s expected the final version will be ready before the annual Palo Alto table top exercise.
+- The draft of the updated San Francisquito Creek (SFC) Emergency Action Plan (EAP) was sent to the City of Palo Alto and the SFC Joint Powers Authority (JPA) in June 2019 for their reference and as an opportunity for them to provide input.
+Valley Water took input and incorporated suggestions accordingly.
+The final updated version is targeted for signatures, completion and posting to Valley Water’s website in FY20 Q3.

-In Q3 FY19 (January – March 2019), the updated Emergency Action Plans (EAPs) for West Little Llagas and Uvas Creeks, both public versions (with redactions), were sent to Morgan Hill and the City of Gilroy for use as reference during heavy rainstorms or Emergency Operations Center (EOC) activations.
+In Q3 FY19 (January – March 2019), the updated EAPs for West Little Llagas and Uvas Creeks, both public versions (with redactions), were sent to Morgan Hill and the City of Gilroy for use solely as reference during heavy rainstorms or Emergency Operations Center (EOC) activations.

-During the January and February 2019 rain storms, Valley Water’s EOC activations included close collaboration with the City of San Jose and adherence to the Joint EAP agreed upon and finalized in 2017 and updated in 2018.
+- During the January and February 2019 rainstorms, Valley Water’s EOC activations included close collaboration with the City of San Jose and adherence to the Joint EAP agreed upon and finalized in 2017 (updated in 2018).
 The updates, in general, reflect work being accomplished by the City of San Jose in working very close with Valley Water staff.

 KPI #2: Complete 5 flood-fighting action plans (1 per major watershed).